-"When you roll into or out of a turn, how do you know how much pressure to apply to the rudder pedal to keep the turn coordinated?"
+"When you roll into or out of a turn, how do you know how much rudder pressure is needed for a coordinated turn?" — Richard D.

 “When I ask this question of pilots at seminars, only one out of ten gets it correct.
 Now, did I hear you say that you look at the ball in the inclinometer (or turn coordinator) to tell you how much rudder pressure to use when you roll into a turn?
 You said it, didn’t you?
 Don’t deny it.